MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/3-show-the-details/readme.md

 // Set the MapsIndoors API key mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY'); // Replace with your MapsIndoors API key

-const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);
+// Create a new instance of the MapsIndoors Mapbox view const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);

-const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
+// Create a new MapsIndoors instance const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
     mapView: mapViewInstance,
     venue: 'YOUR_MAPSINDOORS_VENUE_ID', // Replace with your venue ID });

+/** Floor Selector **/

+// Create a new HTML div element to host the floor selector const floorSelectorElement = document.createElement('div');

+// Create a new FloorSelector instance, linking it to the HTML element and the main MapsIndoors instance. new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);

 // Get the underlying Mapbox map instance const mapboxInstance = mapViewInstance.getMap();

-// Floor Selector (from Step 1)
-// Create a new HTML div element to host the floor selector const floorSelectorElement = document.createElement('div');
-// Create a new FloorSelector instance, linking it to the HTML element and the main MapsIndoors instance new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);
-// Add the floor selector HTML element to the Mapbox map using Mapbox's addControl method mapboxInstance.addControl({
+mapboxInstance.addControl({
     onAdd: function () { return floorSelectorElement; },
     onRemove: function () { floorSelectorElement.parentNode.removeChild(floorSelectorElement); },
 }, 'top-right');

-/*
- * Search Functionality (Modified for dynamic content) */
+/** Search Functionality **/

 // Get references to the search input and results list elements const searchInputElement = document.getElementById('search-input');
 const searchResultsElement = document.getElementById('search-results');

-const searchContainerElement = document.getElementById('search-container'); // Get the main container
+// Initially hide the search results list searchResultsElement.classList.add('hidden');

-// Add an event listener to the search input for 'input' events searchInputElement.addEventListener('input', onSearch);
+// Add an event listener to the search input field.
+// The 'input' event triggers the onSearch function every time the user types or modifies the text in the input field. searchInputElement.addEventListener('input', onSearch);

 // Function to perform the search and update the results list and map highlighting